 How to identify crypto dust attacks

-One way to identify a dusting attack in a wallet is by spotting small amounts of additional cryptocurrency that cannot be withdrawn or spent.
-The dusting attack transaction will be visible in your wallet's transaction history.
-Therefore, it should be easy to check for any malicious dusting deposits that may have occurred.
+One way to identify a dusting attack in a wallet is by spotting deposits of tiny amounts of cryptocurrency that cannot be withdrawn or spent.
+The dusting attack transaction will be visible in your wallet's transaction history or in the blockchain explorer.

 Popular dusting attack events